FIISkIns/site-preview/README.md

 ## Course

-A course is a collection of tasks related to a subject.All courses will be displayed in the Course dropdown of the navigation bar.
+A course is a collection of tasks related to a subject.
+All courses will be displayed in the Course dropdown of the navigation bar.
 After choosing a course, a corresponding page will show, displaying the current taks and the list of all tasks in the course.